develop-biology/language.development/README.md

 Eons Language of Development is almost like an object-oriented lisp variant and relies heavily on the meaning of different braces instead of keywords.

 The Blocks used are:
+* `::` - Resource: used for all sorts of URI-like semantics.
 * `''` - String: used for strings.
 * `##` - Comment: used for docs & non-evaluated sections of code.
 * `[]` - Container: used to manage repeated elements.